AcademicAce/AcademicAceBeta/readme.md

 Q: Do you have a discord?
 A: No.

-Q: Wamma work on a project
+Q: Wanna work on a project
 A: No.